 - Sponsoring faculty or departments must be able to provide the software and proof of licensing upon request.

-- The ITS Director and Learning Spaces Coordinator, in consultation with ITS support staff, will determine the feasibility of loading software based on staff schedules, system configurations and possible conflicts with other software.
+- The ITS Director and Learning Spaces & Faculty Support Coordinator, in consultation with ITS support staff, will determine the feasibility of loading software based on staff schedules, system configurations and possible conflicts with other software.